OsvaldoCD/celestial_bodies_db/README.md

 ## the requirements below are specified in order to complete the relational database certification

-## the "Table Attributes Tasks Checklist" provide the task completed in order to meet the database requirements
+## the "Table Attributes Tasks Checklist" provides the task completed in order to meet the database requirements

 ### The database was created using BASH Scripting - Linux Shell